-You will become an inactive member of Sigma and will no longer receive the member benefits and publications.
+You will become an inactive member of Sigma and will no longer receive your member benefits.
 Memberships can be reactivated at any time online or by calling 888.634.7575 (US/Canada toll-free) or +1.317.634.8171 (International).
 Members can also apply for financial assistance with membership dues through the Edith Anderson Membership Subsidy.

 I have become disabled.
 Does Sigma have a special membership category for this?

-Members who become disabled, either temporarily or permanently, may request the "retired" membership status and pay one half of the renewal fees as they renew their membership for each year that they remain disabled.
+Members who become disabled, either temporarily or permanently, may renew at the retired rate and pay one half of the renewal fees as they renew their membership for each year that they remain disabled.
 Members may also apply for financial assistance with membership dues through the Edith Anderson Membership Subsidy.

 Does Sigma offer scholarships?

-Currently, Sigma does not have any provisions for scholarships.
-Many chapters do offer scholarships, so you might consider asking your local chapter.
+Currently, Sigma does not have any provisions for educational scholarships.
+Many chapters do offer educational scholarships, so consider contacting your local chapter.

 I've lost my membership number.
 How can I find out what my membership number is?

 Your membership number is located on your membership card and mailing labels of society printed materials.
-If you are unable to locate either, simply email firstname.lastname@example.org or call 888.634.7575 (US/Canada toll-free) or +1.317.634.8171 (International).
+If you are unable to locate any printed materials, sign in to My Membership to view your member number online, or contact Member Services by email at firstname.lastname@example.org, or by phone at 888.634.7575 (US/Canada toll-free) or +1.317.634.8171 (International).

 I'm retired.
 Do I still owe the full membership dues amount listed on my renewal form?

-Members who have retired from nursing employment are eligible to pay 1/2 of the total chapter and international membership fees at the time of renewal.
-Be sure to mark the circle on the membership renewal form indicating that you are retired.
+Members who have retired from full-time nursing employment are eligible to pay half of the total chapter and international membership fees at the time of renewal.
+Be sure to mark the circle on the printed membership renewal form indicating that you are retired or select retired on the online renewal form.
 Retired rates do not apply at the time of induction.
-If assistance is needed at induction, please refer to the the Edith Anderson Membership Subsidy.
+If assistance is needed at induction, please refer to the Edith Anderson Membership Subsidy.